vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/06_Index.md

 filment of, 265-6; of women, 266 Kāsikā, 212–13
 Kathopaniṣad, 185; story of Naciketas from, 186-8; on guests, 195, 207 Kathurājā, 15, 16
-Kätyāyana: on sights in morning, 54–6;
+Kātyāyana: on sights in morning, 54–6;
 on fire sacrifice, 126, 127, 128, 132, 139-40; on cremation of patnī, 141 Kausalya, 162, 214, 271 Kausika, story of, 308–9 Kautilya, 46, 265
 King, the day's schedule of, 46; en- joined behaviour of, 264–5 Kishwar, Madhu, 2, 58 Kṛṣṇa, 281, 324 Krsnayajurveda, 25